exfil0/IronVeil/README.md

 - **Legal Use Only:** Subdomain enumeration can be seen as reconnaissance.
 Obtain explicit permission before scanning third-party domains.
 Active probing/port scanning may trigger alerts or violate terms.
 - **Rate Limiting:** Use `--rate-limit` to respect API/DNS limits.
 - **Proxies:** For anonymity, but ensure ethical sourcing.
-- **No Guarantees:** "Without missing any" is aspirational—private subdomains can't be found publicly.

 ## Contributing
 - Fork the repo and create a PR.